TheThirdOne/random-sorting/README.md

 The main difference is in the partitioning step (which is the meat of Quick Sort).
-Chrome is using a more complex partition (which is somewhat hard to understand due to optimizations) which is partitions the array into three peices (less than pivot, equal to pivot, and greater than pivot); ours simply partitions into two (less than, and greater than or equal to).
+Chrome is using a more complex partition (which is somewhat hard to understand due to optimizations) which is partitions the array into three pieces (less than pivot, equal to pivot, and greater than pivot); ours simply partitions into two (less than, and greater than or equal to).

-Reworking our partitition (and recurse method) to account like the following should give us a very similar graph to Chrome's implementation.
+Reworking our partition (and recursive method) to account like the following should give us a very similar graph to Chrome's implementation.

 ```
+function quickInsertSort2(arr,comp){
+  return quickInsertSort2Recurse(arr,comp,0,arr.length-1);
+}

 function quickInsertSort2Recurse(arr,comp,lo,hi){
   if(lo + 10 < hi){
     let [a,b] = partition3(arr,comp,lo,hi);